Gimly/gimly.github.io/about.md

 ---
 Passionate about my job and everything technological.
 Loves to solve problems and to try and learn new things.

-Senior Software developer currently working at [LS Instruments](http://lsinstruments.ch)
+Senior Software developer currently working at [MOS MindOnSite](http://www.mindonsite.com/)

 Find me on